Strong Dark Matter Self-interactions Diversify Halo Populations within and surrounding the Milky Way: Halos in the Core-collapse and Core-formation Phases

 \subsection{SIDM Features in the $R_{\rm max}$--$V_{\rm max}$ plane}

-As suggested by Figure~\ref{fig:bmmw}, core-collapsed halos are shifted towards larger $V_{\mathrm{max}}$ and smaller $R_{\mathrm{max}}$ than their CDM counterparts, with a more significant shift in $R_{\mathrm{max}}$.
+As suggested by Figure~\ref{fig:bmmw}, core-collapsed halos are shifted toward larger $V_{\mathrm{max}}$ and smaller $R_{\mathrm{max}}$ than their CDM counterparts, with a more significant shift in $R_{\mathrm{max}}$.
 Thus, to study the statistical impact of SIDM on halo properties, we consider the distribution of halos in the $R_{\rm max}$--$V_{\rm max}$ plane.
 In Figure~\ref{fig:vmaxRvmax1}, we show the $R_{\rm max}$--$V_{\rm max}$ distribution of all MW subhalos (top) and isolated halos (bottom) that have masses higher than $10^8~\msun~h^{-1}$ in our CDM (left) and SIDM (right) simulations.
-For both isolated halos and subhalos in SIDM, a population of objects moves below the lower-dashed curve, indicating that they are likely core-collapsed.
-Isolated core-forming halos shift to slightly lower $R_{\mathrm{max}}$ relative to CDM, as suggested by Figure~\ref{fig:bmlmc}, while some diffuse MW subhalos shift towards \emph{larger} $R_{\mathrm{max}}$, indicating enhanced tidal stripping of these systems compared to their CDM counterparts.
+For both isolated halos and subhalos in SIDM, a population of objects moves below the lower dashed curve, indicating that they are likely core collapsed.
+Isolated core-forming halos shift to slightly lower $R_{\mathrm{max}}$ relative to CDM, as suggested by Figure~\ref{fig:bmlmc}, while some diffuse MW subhalos shift toward \emph{larger} $R_{\mathrm{max}}$, indicating enhanced tidal stripping of these systems compared to their CDM counterparts.